MEGAZORDI/MEGAZORD_BANK/README.md

-# MEGAZORD_BANK
-A prototype of an ATM
+MEGAZORD_BANK ia prototype of an ATM.
+The ATM have dollar bills of 1$, 10$ 20$ and 50$.
+I created this code using while and break as part of my training in python.
+Hope you enjoy!